-Combating addiction starts with treatment; either inpatient, outpatient or 12-step program.
+Combating addiction starts with treatment, either inpatient, outpatient, or a 12-step program.
 Treatment must address the whole person, according to the National Institute of Drug Abuse (NIDA).
-This means that during any formal treatment program and after, you consider all aspects of your mental and physical health as well as spirituality.
-Mental health issues such as depression and PTSD need to be addressed in addition to the addiction problem in order for you to get on the right track.
+This means that during any formal treatment program and after, you consider all aspects of your mental and physical health and spirituality.
+Mental health issues such as depression and PTSD need to be addressed, and the addiction problem for you to get on the right track.

 Heal your Mind and Body